 The third main view spot is from the roof of the three-story summit observatory.
 In addition to being able to access the roof by stairs and elevator inside the building, there are also outdoor stairs you can use from the summit square.

-When is the best time to see the night view?
+The best time to see Mount Hakodate's night view

 The best time to see the night view is 30 minutes after the sun has set.
 This is the time when the lights in the city begin to come on, the sky turns to twilight colors - that time just before it turns pitch black.